AdaCore/learn/courses/advanced-spark/chapters/systems_programming.rst

     X : Integer with Atomic, Import, Address => ... ;

-Flavors of Volatile Variables – Async_Readers / Async_Writers
+Flavors of Volatile Variables – :ada:`Async_Readers` / :ada:`Async_Writers`
 ---------------------------------------------------------------------

 - Boolean aspects describing asynchronous behavior

-    - Async_Readers if variable may be read asynchronously
+    - :ada:`Async_Readers` if variable may be read asynchronously

-    - Async_Writers if variable may be written asynchronously
+    - :ada:`Async_Writers` if variable may be written asynchronously

-- Effect of Async_Readers on flow analysis
+- Effect of :ada:`Async_Readers` on flow analysis

-- Effect of Async_Writers on flow analysis & proof
+- Effect of :ada:`Async_Writers` on flow analysis & proof

     - always initialized,  always has an unknown value